 - Cuisine: Belgian

-- 1/2 cup sugar (optional, see section above for flavour options)
+- 1/4 cup sugar (optional, see section above for other flavors)

-- Mix the sourdough starter, flour and milk in a glass measuring cup or mixing bowl.
+- Mix the sourdough starter, milk, butter, and eggs in a large glass measuring cup or mixing bowl.

-- The waffles can be made right away.
-Alternatively, put the batter in an airtight container and leave it in the refrigerator until ready to cook.
-This is perfect for a quick and easy breakfast.
+- The waffles can be cooked right away.
+Alternatively, put the batter in an airtight container and leave it in the refrigerator for up to 24 hours.
+See the section above for more details on each of these options.

 Keywords: traditional, dessert, dinner, snack, lunch, sourdough starter, quick, make ahead, overnight, savoury, sweet, healthy, sugar free, wholegrain